Selected Passages from Hungarian-Ottoman Wars

 Duke Charles of Lorraine

-Again, Pasha Mustapha of Aleppo made an attempt to hinder the Christian army’s way to Buda.
+Again, Pasha Mustapha of Aleppo attempted to hinder the Christian army’s way to Buda.
 He set out against them with 20,000 soldiers, 800 Janissaries, and two cannons.
 By the time they arrived at Szentendre, the Christian army had been waiting for them in battle order.
 The Imperials were deployed behind a marshland that was defending them.
-The left wing of the Duke stood next to the Danube while his right-wing took up positions on higher ground above the town of Szentendre.
+The left wing of the Duke stood next to the Danube while his right wing took up positions on higher ground above the town of Szentendre.

 the Battle of Vác and Szentendre

 Pasha Mustapha thought that he had faced only the vanguard so it was the reason why he ordered the launching of an attack.
-His plan was to surround the Christians from the left side but his troops ran into the two Dragoon regiments of General Caprara.
+He planned to surround the Christians from the left side but his troops ran into the two Dragoon regiments of General Caprara.
 They managed to block the Ottomans and even began to attack the enemy.
 You can read more about Dragoons on the Hungarian battlefields here:

 https://www.hungarianottomanwars.com/essays/dragoons-in-hungary/